Paths to CALS

 Before You Apply

-Roughly 44% of freshmen applicants were accepted to NC State in 2020 representing 99 of North Carolina’s counties, all 50 states and 33 countries.
+Roughly 44% of first-year applicants were accepted to NC State in 2020 representing 99 of North Carolina’s counties, all 50 states and 33 countries.

 - We use a holistic admissions process for evaluating applicants.